 Navigating a romantic relationship can often feel like a balancing act, especially when one partner takes on a parental role.
 When this dynamic emerges, it can lead to feelings of resentment, frustration, and fear, ultimately causing strain on the relationship.
-In this article, we will explore the reasons why individuals may feel the need to parent their partner and offer practical tips on how to shift the dynamic towards a more loving and equal partnership.
+In this article, we will explore why individuals may feel the need to parent their partner and offer practical tips on shifting the dynamic towards a more loving and equal partnership.

 - Understand why you feel the need to parent your partner and what you want to change.